 With production comes waste, and the appropriate disposal of lithium batteries is key to fulfilling and feeding back into a circular economy.
 The lifespan of a battery in an electric vehicle, such as the Tesla Model S or Nissan Leaf, varies between 8 and 10 years, or 60,000-100,000 miles, before it needs to be replaced.
 Therefore, with the growth of the EV sector it can be foreseen there will be ample batteries to be recycled in the future.

 Recycling of lithium-ion batteries is predicted to make up 9% of lithium supply by 2025 however currently recycling is the smallest source of lithium on the market.
 It has been suggested that lithium recycling is not yet capable of yielding lithium pure enough for reuse therefore it is only ever good enough to be used in paints and ceramics, the second largest lithium-consuming industry after the lithium-ion battery industry.

 Whether or not that is true, recycling as much lithium as possible should be the target.
 With increased demand, comes increased scrutiny, and organisations that buy or use lithium in their products should prepare for a world in which this vital material is treated the same way as conflict metals are today.

-Companies will need to be able to demonstrate that the lithium sourced for their products has been produced according to the latest global best practices, and that it has resulted in a little environmental and social damage as possible.
+Companies will need to be able to demonstrate that the lithium sourced for their products has been produced according to the latest global best practices and that it has resulted in as little environmental and social damage as possible.
 A real-time view of the supply chain, such as can be provided by the Circulor platform, will allow these metrics to be included in the buying process, leading to an improved world for everyone involved in the production of lithium.